GGalina/Cocktails/README.md

 ## Features
 **Cocktail Search**: Users can search for cocktails by name or ingredients.

-**Cocktail Details**: Clicking on a cocktail will display detailed information, including ingredients and instructions for preparation.
+**Cocktail Details**: Clicking on a "Learn more" button will display detailed information, including ingredients and instructions for preparation.

 **Favorite Cocktails**: Users can mark cocktails as favorites, which will be saved in the "Favorite Cocktails" tab for easy access.